jetbundle/jetbundle.github.io/_diffequations/00_index.md

 The content is organized into seven phases, each resolving the limitations of its predecessor:

-1. **The Classical Arsenal:** We exhaust explicit methods to reveal the necessity of approximation.
+1. We exhaust explicit methods of solution to reveal the necessity of approximation.

-2. **The Analytic Foundation:** We construct infinite-dimensional spaces to house singular solutions.
+2. We construct infinite-dimensional function spaces to house singular solutions.

-3. **The Geometric Reformulation:** We leave flat space to understand physical invariance.
+3. We leave flat space to understand physical invariance.

-4. **The Algebraic Revelation:** We uncover hidden symmetries that order nonlinear chaos.
+4. We uncover hidden symmetries that order nonlinear chaos.

-5. **The Stochastic Reality:** We confront the non-differentiable nature of physical trajectories.
+5. We confront the non-differentiable nature of physical trajectories.

-6. **The Intrinsic Synthesis:** We view the equation itself as the fundamental geometric object.
+6. We view the equation itself as the fundamental geometric object.

-7. **The Categorical Resolution:** We conclude that topology dictates analysis.
+7. We conclude that topology dictates analysis.

 Each chapter establishes a mathematical paradigm, exploits it to its limit, and then exposes a fundamental failure that necessitates the specific machinery of the subsequent chapter.
 The journey ascends from the manual calculation of explicit solutions to the contemplation of eternal cohomological invariants.
-By the end, the reader understands that a differential equation is not merely a problem to be solved, but the language through which the topology of the universe speaks to itself.
+By the end, the reader understands that a differential equation is not merely a problem to be solved, but the language through which the topology of the universe is speaking to itself.

 ## Complete Table of Contents

 ### Chapter 1: Classical Explicit & Quasi-Explicit Arsenal
-**Theme:** The Rise and Fall of the Specific Solution
+The Rise and Fall of the Specific Solution

 - [Chapter 1 Introduction]({{ '/diffequations/chapter-01/' | relative_url }})
   - [1.1 Exact Methods for Ordinary Differential Equations]({{ '/diffequations/chapter-01/01-1-exact-methods/' | relative_url }})